oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

 ### 2.2 Prepare DB Objects

-Once the ATP database available, we can use the SQL Developer Web to created a DB schema and some required tables and data needed in the next part.
+Once the ATP database available, we can use the SQL Developer Web tool to created a DB schema and some required tables and records needed in the next part.

 Go to *Service Console*: